VeryGoodErotica/geekPub/README.md

 The example shell script makes use of the `updateTimestamp.py` script to update the modification timestamp before it creates the archive.

+The example shell script makes use of the `epubcheck.sh` shell script to check the result for validation errors.